-- When income increases, consumption expenditure also increases, but, by a smaller amount. - The increased income will be divided in some proportion between consumption expenditure and saving.
+- When income increases, consumption expenditure also increases, but, by a smaller amount. - The increased income will be divided in some proportion between consumption expenditure and saving. - Increase in income always leads to an increase in both consumption and saving.

 Income Y Consumption C Savings S = Y - C

 120 120 0

 180 170 10

 240 220 20